Instant Pot Greek Beef "Gyros"

 - Remove meat with a slotted spoon.
 Serve immediately or place meat on a baking sheet until ready to eat; reheat meat in a 375-degree oven for 10 minutes (which removes some of the moisture from the meat and results in a more desirable texture).

-Gyros (BTW, the closest correct Americanized pronunciation is “yee-ros,” most definitely NOT “jy-ros”) are traditionally made on a vertical rotisserie with beef, lamb, chicken or pork.
-This recipe for gyro meat is not traditional, but it is an easy version with similar Greek flavors.
+Gyros (BTW, the closest correct Americanized pronunciation is "yee-ros," most definitely NOT "jy-ros") are traditionally made on a vertical rotisserie with beef, lamb, chicken or pork.
+This recipe for gyro meat is not traditional, but it is an easy version (most of the time is waiting for the Instant Pot to do its magic) with similar Greek flavors.
 You can serve it in a pita with lettuce or tomato, or over a lighter Greek salad topped with homemade tzatziki (Greek yogurt sauce and dip).